Introduction

 Use Case

-When selectively destroying resources managed by Terraform.
+- When you need to selectively destroy specific resources managed by Terraform.

-When nested
+- When nested

 providerblocks are removed from within a module.